Eastern and Midlands Railway

-The Eastern and Midlands Railway was formed in 1881 by the amalgamation of several small railways in the Isle of Ely, Cambridgeshire, Lincolnshire and Norfolk, England, including the Yarmouth and North Norfolk Railway, the Lynn and Fakenham Railway and the Yarmouth Union Railway.
+The Eastern and Midlands Railway was formed by the amalgamation under the Eastern and Midlands Railway (Amalgamation) Act 1882 (45 & 46 Vict. c. ccxxvii) of several small railways in the Isle of Ely, Cambridgeshire, Lincolnshire and Norfolk, England, including the Yarmouth and North Norfolk Railway, the Lynn and Fakenham Railway and the Yarmouth Union Railway.
 Many of these lines were built by contractors Wilkinson and Jarvis.
 In 1893 the Eastern and Midlands Railway became part of the Midland and Great Northern Joint Railway.

 Constituents

 The constituents of the Eastern and Midlands Railway were: